KE7KUS/Fusion-Connector/README.md

 Fusion-Connector enables the transmission of text messages and images over System Fusion using 3rd party hardware.

 # Credits
 Many thanks to Peter, PH0PPL, for his detailed work documenting the Yaesu file system formats.
+Also thanks to Michelle, W5NYV, and Michele, IU4GOX, for their work in documenting areas of the Yaesu file structure.